Killing of Fredy Villanueva: Incident

-Fredy, Dany, and three other men were playing dice in a parking lot when two patrolling constables, Jean-Loup Lapointe and Stéphanie Pilotte, approached them.
-The reason for the police action was that gambling with money is prohibited in Montreal North parks under Article 12 e) of the Regulations parks, pools and public buildings.
+Villanueva, his brother Dany, and three other men were playing dice in a parking lot when two patrolling constables, Jean-Loup Lapointe and Stéphanie Pilotte, approached them.
+The stated reason for the police action was that gambling with money is prohibited in Montreal North parks.
 The constables identified some of those present as local gang members, including a known member of the Bloods street gang, named Jeffrey Sagor Météllus, as well as another street gang member recognized by Lapointe.
 Lapointe stopped his car and called the men over.
 All complied with his order except for Dany Villanueva, who instead began to walk away.
 At that point, Lapointe left his cruiser and ordered Dany to identify himself.
-Dany refused, and Lapointe then tried to take him into custody.
-He later said he was concerned that Dany might be armed.
+He refused, and Lapointe then tried to take him into custody.
+He later said he was concerned that he might be armed.

 Lapointe said that some of the men shouted in protest and began to form a line behind the officers.
 He said he felt "surrounded and confined against his car."
 Lapointe said that Dany Villanueva fought back, forcing the officer to push him to the ground.
 Pilotte was subsequently kicked several times, and Lapointe was punched in the face.
 Lapointe then noticed the other four men moving in on him.
 Two of them appeared to be reaching toward his neck and his belt, where his holstered gun was located.
 One of the men grabbed Lapointe's neck and he realized that his partner "was not in a position to come to (his) defence... and (he) was not physically capable of overcoming these men."
 The men were ordered to back up but refused, and Lapointe said that he "saw no other alternative than to fire immediately."